| Appearance of loaded files

 The appearance of the plot area depends on the screenwidth (the width of the screen in pixels) and the number of cases.
 If the file contains <= screenwidth cases, data are plotted 1 pixel per case (if the number of cases is < 50% of screenwidth, the plot is expanded, with more than 1 pixel per case).
 If the total number of cases is more than screenwidth, the X-axis will be scaled to fit within the screen dimensions.
 'Screens' (consisting of screenwidth cases) are indicated by vertical lines, with a crossbar at the top of the active screen.
 The example shows a file containing many screenwidths of data.

-If there are more than screenwidth cases, the bottom of the plot area will show a screen selection slider.
+If there are more than screenwidth cases, the bottom of the plot area will show a screen selection slider, with tickmarks to indicate the number of 'screenfulls' of data in the file (for very large files, not all tickmarks are shown, for clarity).
 The currently 'active' segment of the file -- the active screen - is indicated by the slider position.
-Use the slider or the left and right arrow keys to change the active screen.
+Drag the slider with the mouse, or use the left and right arrow keys to change the active screen.
 To view the active screen only (necessary for some manipulation and analysis operations), hit the shift or return keys.
 Do this again to go back to viewing the entire file (this example shows 'entire file' mode).
 Any markers are shown as vertical dashed lines (this file contains numerous markers, but they are not shown; see the VIEW menu).
 While in the plot area, the cursor is a cross-hair; out of the area it is an arrow.
 The data bar has a readout of case number, elapsed time, and the value of the currently active channel at the cursor position.
 The time of day is shown (24-hour scale) along the bottom of the plot area, with optional hour indicators (vertical dotted lines).

 To perform analyses and some transformations, you need to select a data